ZeronSix/opengl-series-csharp/README.md

 This is a C# port of the code from a series of OpenGL articles on http://tomdalling.com/ Port is based on a great library called Pencil.Gaming (https://github.com/antonijn/Pencil.Gaming)

+__WARNING: Although all articles have been ported and they are working, this port is still WIP!__

 List of articles that are already ported:

  1. [Getting Started in Xcode, Visual C++, and Linux](http://tomdalling.com/blog/modern-opengl/01-getting-started-in-xcode-and-visual-cpp/)